wanghaisheng/eTrendix-shop/README.md

 ## 🌐 Live Demo
 Check out the full version of this site here: [eTrendix Live Demo](https://etrendix.netlify.app)
+> **Note**: The Node.js server may go to sleep when inactive, so please allow a few seconds for it to wake up when accessing the demo.

 ## 🔑 Demo Login Details